KNNFMX/KNNFMX/README.md

 </a>

-<h2 align="center">If you liked ❤️ my profile, then you can put a star ⭐ and subscribe to my updates. <br> see ya!
+<h2 align="center" style="color: #00bbb8">If you liked ❤️ my profile, then you can put a star ⭐ and subscribe to my updates. <br> see ya!
   <img src="assets/wave-hand.gif" alt="shake hand" width="30">
 </h2>
 <p align="center">